neophob/ola-to-tpm2net/README.md

 ##Setup RPI

 Make sure you're using a hard float distribution and you installed a JRE.
+Make sure your OLA instance is configured properly, read: the universe ID you want to map needs to exist or the application will not start.

 ##Setup Teensy 3

 Tested on a Teensy 3, *might* work on other hardware too, but untested.
 Keep an eye on the memory usage!

 You need to have the [FastSPI LED2 Library installed](https://code.google.com/p/fastspi/downloads/list)

 ##Examples